 To truly master geometry, it helps to understand the math happening behind the scenes.
 Each 3D shape has a unique formula derived from its 2D components.
-For example, the surface area of a cylinder is essentially the area of two circles (the top and bottom bases) plus the area of a rectangle that wraps around the side (the lateral surface).
-Below, we break down the logic and formulas for the most common shapes supported by our calculator.
+Here is a breakdown of the logic and formulas for the most common shapes supported by our calculator.

 |---|---|---|